redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 poem:

->They are also minded to communalise women; they want to abolish
->marriage, so everybody in the future may go to bed with one another _ad
->libitum_; Tartars and Mongols with Greek women; Cheruscans with yellow
->Chinese; polar bears with Swedish nightingales, Turkish girls and
->Iroquois; oil-scented Samoyed women shall bed with Britons and Romans,
->and swarthy flat-nosed Kaffirs with alabaster-white _grisettes_.
-Yes,
->we shall alter the whole world under this modern management, but the
->most beautiful women will be reserved for the editorial staff of the
->_Rheinische Zeitung_.1
+>They are also minded to communalise women; they want to abolish marriage, so everybody in the future may go to bed with one another _ad libitum_; Tartars and Mongols with Greek women; Cheruscans with yellow Chinese; polar bears with Swedish nightingales, Turkish girls and Iroquois; oil-scented Samoyed women shall bed with Britons and Romans, and swarthy flat-nosed Kaffirs with alabaster-white _grisettes_.
+Yes, we shall alter the whole world under this modern management, but the most beautiful women will be reserved for the editorial staff of the _Rheinische Zeitung_ [^06].

 The influence on the secret societies of the Primitive Christian Communism of the various sects also came out in phraseology.
 In the